-Along the way to this season’s planting totals, we were excited to receive updates from previous plantings where trees are now providing thousands of pounds of fruit for communities and schools.
+Throughout the year, we are excited to receive updates from previous planting partners as well as formal recognition from local governments such as Los Angeles County and Mococa, Brazil, where trees from our programs are now providing thousands of pounds of fruit for communities.
 Every year, we share a couple of these stories so you can see exactly how you are making a difference each and every time you support our work (many more examples can be found on our social media sites throughout the year).Orchard update

-We often remind volunteers who join us for planting events that once we plant trees together, we are friends for life.
+We are excited to report that in 2021, we planted and distributed 43,825 fruit trees in six countries (United States, Uganda, El Salvador, Guatemala, Brazil, and Peru).
+We often remind community volunteers that once we plant trees together, we are friends for life—and we are so grateful to have made so many friends this year.
 We know this is true for those who support our programs in other ways as well, including our donors, who make all this work possible in the first place.
-We are so very grateful to have you as a friend for life and hope you’ll consider contributing by year’s end to our upcoming projects so we can make the Ugandan fruitful border and so many other groundbreaking projects a reality.Please donate today
+We are so very grateful to have you as a friend for life and hope you’ll consider contributing to our upcoming projects so we can create a beautiful “fruiture” together.Please donate today

 For a greener, cleaner, healthier planet,